The 112th annual campaign of

-Formerly known as The Neediest Cases Fund, The New York Times Communities Fund supports local, national and global nonprofits that help people improve their circumstances and lead enriching lives.
-Thanks to The Times’s generous readers, the fund has raised more than $330 million since it was established in 1911.
+Formerly known as The Neediest Cases Fund, The New York Times Communities Fund supports local, national and global nonprofits that help people improve their circumstances and lead more enriching lives.
+Thanks to The Times’ generous readers, The Fund has raised more than $337 million since it was established in 1911 and last year positively impacted the lives of more than 2 million people.
 We collaborate with Focusing Philanthropy to maximize impact.
 All donations go to nonprofits that provide assistance to people and communities facing hardship.

 Partner Organizations